Spu7Nix/SPWN-language/README.md

 Build a file called addition.spwn and write it to the level named add.

 `spwn build subtraction.spwn --no-level`
-Build a file called subtraction.spwn but dont write to a level.
+Build a file called subtraction.spwn but don't write to a level.

 `spwn build AI.spwn -c`
 Build a file called AI.spwn and output the level string to the console.